The most commonly used synthetic materials for industrial floors, garages, logistics centres, and shopping malls are polyurethane and epoxy resin.

 Some industrial sectors choose to use a polyurethane or epoxy floor, allowing continuous floors (without expansion joints), and because they offer a hygienic and waterproof finish.

-Although usually, it’s a better option to install a polished concrete floor instead of a synthetic one.
+Although usually, it’s a better option to install a polished concrete surface instead of a synthetic one.

 What is a polyurethane floor?